GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 Example
 ^^^^^^^

-In the previous subsection we've created a blueprint permission to read cases with the case type "Beleid opstellen".
+In the previous subsection, we've created a blueprint permission to read cases with the case type "Beleid opstellen".
 Now we want to grant this permission to the user called John.

 In the admin interface click on the "Toevoegen" button for "Autorisatieprofielen":